Skip To Main Content

 • Which ink was used in which product line,

-• which formulation was used in which date range
+• which formulation was used for printing within which date range

 is automatically recorded by the system.